Find a Doctor

-Dr. Julie Hallanger-Johnson is an Endocrinologist and Program Leader in the Department of Head and Neck-Endocrine Oncology at Moffitt Cancer Center.
+Dr. Julie Hallanger-Johnson is an Endocrinologist and Endocrine Program Leader in the Department of Head and Neck-Endocrine Oncology at Moffitt Cancer Center.
 Dr. Hallanger-Johnson received her MD degree from the University of North Dakota School of Medicine.
 She completed an Internal Medicine Residency and Fellowship in Endocrinology and Metabolism at Mayo Clinic, Graduate School of Medicine in Rochester, MN.
 She then was a Clinical Assistant Professor of Medicine at the University of North Dakota, Grand Forks, ND.
 Dr. Hallanger-Johnson is a Clinical Educator Endocrinologist, with a particular interest in adrenal disease, including adrenal cancer, adrenal nodules, and pheochromocytoma/paraganglioma.
-She also has extensive experience in the diagnosis and evaluation of thyroid disease, and carries the Endocrine Certification in Neck Ultrasound (ECNU).
+She also has extensive experience in the diagnosis and evaluation of thyroid disease and carries the Endocrine Certification in Neck Ultrasound (ECNU).
 Dr. Hallanger-Johnson is interested in the use of molecular markers and ultrasound information to guide decision-making in the evaluation of thyroid nodules, and the corresponding clinical outcomes research.
 She is interested in developing improved and more effective treatment options for patients with adrenal tumors.
 Dr. Hallanger-Johnson creates system improvements by developing timely and efficient pathways for patient care.

 Education & Training